xrexonx/csv-to-sql-py/README.md

 ```

 ## TODO
-Refactor into dynamic migration scripts and using python class
+Refactor into dynamic migration scripts and use class for the implementation